syncfusion-content/blazor-docs/blazor/diagram-component/annotations/connector-annotation.md

+---
+layout: post
+title: Annotation in Blazor Diagram Component | Syncfusion
+description: Learn here all about connector annotation in Syncfusion Blazor Diagram component and more.
+platform: Blazor
+control: Diagram Component
+documentation: ug
+---

 # How to position connector’s annotation

 Annotations of a connector can be positioned using the following properties of AnnotationEditorViewModel class.